 - Oven bake them in liquid until tender.

-Braising pork chops in a sauce doesn’t not only tenderise them but also imparts much flavour.
+Braising pork chops in a sauce not only tenderises them but also imparts much flavour.
 Sauces are my favourite trick when it comes to creating flavourful food!

 The sauce recipe I am sharing today is inspired by the French province of Normandy.

 The sauce itself is very simple but incredibly savoury and satisfying.
-The secret ingredient that makes it absolutely irresistible is dry apple cider, something Normandy is known and famous for.
+The secret ingredient that makes it absolutely irresistible is dry apple cider, something Normandy is justifiably famous for.

 - Thicken it with flour and then pour in your dry apple cider and yes, it is an alcoholic cider we are after.
 If you prefer to go alcohol free, replace with non alcoholic cider plus 2 tablespoons of apple cider vinegar.